-Angel Bat Dawid is a Black American composer, improviser, clarinetist, pianist, vocalist, educator, and DJ celebrated for her influential contributions to contemporary jazz and Black cultural expression.
-Her debut album, *The Oracle* (2019), released through Chicago’s International Anthem Recording Co., garnered critical acclaim for its profound exploration of Black life, history, and spirituality.
+Angel Bat Dawid is a Black American composer, improviser, clarinetist, pianist, vocalist, educator, and DJ celebrated for her impactful contributions to contemporary jazz and Black cultural expression.
+Her debut album, “The Oracle” (2019), released via Chicago’s International Anthem, received praise for its deep exploration of Black life, history, and spirituality.
+In 2024, she premiered her solo clarinet piece, “The Black Queen of Italy Strolls Through Her Garden,” at Villa Medici in Rome.
+Her diverse works include "Requiem for Jazz", performed at Hyde Park Jazz Festival, and “Peace: A Suite for Skylanding,” composed and premiered for the Art Institute of Chicago & Chicago Humanities Festival as part of Yoko Ono’s SkyLanding installation in Chicago's Jackson Park.

 Tha Sistazz of the Nitty Gritty